A host of high quality features give this smart static caravan an air of affordable luxury.

 No reading lights in any of the bedrooms.

-Atlas have offered three versions of a nicely proportioned caravan with the Moonstone.
-It’s well a thought out holiday caravan that should suit families looking for space, and a touch of luxury at a mid-price point.
+Atlas have offered three versions of a nicely proportioned caravan.
+The Atlas Moonstone is a well thought out holiday caravan that should suit families looking for space, and a touch of luxury at a mid-price point.

 Size: 36ft x 12ft